-CYP is made up of doctors, nurse practitioners, social workers, a care coordinator, pharmacists, a mental health specialist and a dietician, all of whom work hard to meet the medical, emotional and social needs of our patients.
+CYP is made up of doctors, nurse practitioners, social workers, a care coordinator, pharmacists, a mental health specialist and a dietitian, all of whom work hard to meet the medical, emotional and social needs of our patients.

 Youth HIV testing

 CYP provides free, confidential, rapid HIV testing to youth and young adults between the ages of 13 and 24 and their partners.
 For more information or to schedule a test, please contact us at 720-777-2604.

 We know that teens and young adults can make good decisions about their health when provided with the right information and support.
 CYP helps inform and empower kids so they are better prepared to navigate the healthcare system.
 We also train them so they can manage their own HIV care as independent adults.

 Our goal is to ensure teens and young adults are prepared for the transition to adult care before they reach the age of 25.
 We offer a transition workshop and participants can also visit the adult clinic with a social worker to help with the process.
 Social workers follow patients for one year after transition to support them in engaging with new providers in an adult care setting.

 Throughout the year, CYP hosts events that provide support, education and fun: